richardandersen/DSEDiagnosticAnalyticParser/README.md

 **LogStartDate** -- Only import log entries from this date/time.
 MinDate ('1/1/0001 00:00:00') will parse all entries which is the default.

+**MaxNbrAchievedLogFiles** -- The maximum number of archived log files that are read per node.
+If the value is -1 (default), all file are read (disabled).

 Below settings are used for parsing of diagnostic fles and creation of the Excel worksheets/workbooks:

 **ParsingExcelOptions** -- A list of parsing and Excel workbook and worksheet creation options (flags).
-Multiple options should be separated by a comma (,).
+Multiple options should be separated by a comma (,) or can be proceed by an plus/minus sign to add or remove options from the default.
 The options are split into "Parse" and "Produce" actions.
 "Parse" actions are used to parse certain segements of the diagnostic files.
 "Produce" actions are used to create/generate the corresponding Excel workbooks/worksheets.
 Typically, you specify the “Produce” actions and the corresponding “Parse” actions are selected by the application.
 The default is "ParseLoadWorksheets" (unless changed in the aplication config file).
 Below are the options:
 ```
   ParseCFStatsFiles         -- Enables nodetool CFStats file parsing which is used by the analysis worksheets
   ParseTPStatsFiles         -- Enables nodetool TPStats file parsing which is used by the analysis worksheets